canonical/operator-workflows/terraform-compliance/README.md

 - `providers.tf` is not required (CC008 modules are non-root, so have no provider config to place there).
 - Output types aren't checked (Terraform infers them from the value).
+- `provides`/`requires` outputs are optional: CC008 makes them mandatory only when the charm defines that relation, which Terraform can't detect.
-- `units` and `provides`/`requires` are treated as optional, since subordinate charms omit `units` and relation outputs are conditional — neither is detectable from Terraform alone.
+- `units` is optional: CC008 requires it except on subordinate charms (which must omit it), and subordinate-ness isn't visible from Terraform.